15-year-old Ratna is a bright and social young woman from rural Bangladesh. But on March 2, 2018, her freedom was almost stolen from her.

 Albert had to act fast.
 He called a local anti-child marriage advocate, Shahnaz.
 Shahnaz is a lawyer and a member of a local government committee that raises awareness about the issue of child marriage.
 Shahnaz reminded Ratna’s family of the law in the presence of the entire community.
 Her parents were then asked to sign a declaration form stating that they would not force their daughter into marriage.
 The legally-binding paperwork acts as protection for Ratna.

-Within an hour, Shahnaz and the Compassion staff had persuaded the parents that it was not in Ratna’s best interest to get married.
+Within an hour, Shahnaz and the child development centre staff had persuaded the parents that it was not in Ratna’s best interest to get married.
 This message was made loud and clear to the community.
 Ratna had successfully stopped her wedding—and sent a powerful message in the process!

-Since that day, there is a renewed sense of confidence amongst the girls at the child development centre—Ratna’s situation was a reminder that the Compassion staff will stand up for them.
+Since that day, there is a renewed sense of confidence amongst the girls at the child development centre—Ratna’s situation was a reminder that the child development centre staff will stand up for them.

 Albert knows their intervention was risky, due to the strong opinions amongst community members—but he also knows it was exactly what they needed to do.

 “At first, we were nervous about taking initiative to tackle the situation.
 But Ratna’s strong rejection of the marriage gave us encouragement to do everything in our power to stop it.
-Now the community is well aware that the church will not tolerate any child marriage and will support the children at any cost.”
+Now the community is well aware that the child development centre will not tolerate any child marriage and will support the children at any cost.”

 Reflecting back on the situation, Ratna’s parents are thankful that their daughter was spared from an ill-fated marriage.
 Her father says, “I realize that I almost made a blunder in my child’s life.
-I thank [the Compassion staff] for loving my child.”
+I thank [the child development centre staff] for loving my child.”

 On that day in March, Ratna stood against all odds when her freedom, her education and her way of life were on the line.
 She is now more determined than ever.